CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-profiles.md

-# REST API: editing multiple profiles at once
+# REST API: PUT database profiles

 If you want to modify multiple profiles with a single call to the API, you can send a HTTP PUT request to the following URL: